razorboy73/django-security-tools/README.md

 The project currently includes the following tools:
 1. **MAC Address Changer**: A utility for managing and modifying MAC addresses of network interfaces.
 2. **Network Scanner**: A tool to discover devices on a network, displaying their IP and MAC addresses.
+3. **ARP Spoofer**: A tool to perform ARP spoofing for testing and educational purposes.

 ---